launchdarkly/LaunchDarkly-Docs/src/content/topics/home/experimentation/managing/lifecycle.md

 ## Deleting experiments
 You can delete an experiment permanently from the flag's Experiments page.
 <Callout intent="warning">
-  <Callout.Title>You cannot restore deleted experiment data</Callout.Title>
+  <CalloutTitle>You cannot restore deleted experiment data</CalloutTitle>
-  <Callout.Description>Deleting an experiment means deleting all the event data collected for that experiment in every environment.
+  <CalloutDescription>Deleting an experiment means deleting all the event data collected for that experiment in every environment.
-We recommend pausing experiments whenever possible, rather than deleting them.</Callout.Description>
+We recommend pausing experiments whenever possible, rather than deleting them.</CalloutDescription>
 </Callout>
 To delete an experiment: